 - List of appendices (list the titles of all appendices)

-- Individually lettered (A, B, C) appendices (with titles; new page for each table; figure appendices to be uploaded separately).
+- Individually lettered (A, B, C) appendices (with titles; new page for each table).

 Manuscript structure and content - Except for short Perspective Essays and Comments, authors should include distinct sections in the manuscript using this numerical structure with up to three levels of subheadings: 1., 1.1., 1.1.1., 2, etc. Most manuscripts should follow a standard structure and content for research reporting: